yojoots/libbitcoin-system-wiki/Energy-Exhaustion-Fallacy.md

 There is a theory that [proof of work](Glossary#proof) (PoW) may consume all energy available to people.
 PoW converts energy into a [monotonically increasing](https://en.wikipedia.org/wiki/Monotonic_function) [double-spend](Glossary#double-spend) difficulty for any given [transaction](Glossary#transaction).
 This is comparable to the energy expended in securing any money against counterfeit (by its own issuer or otherwise).

 The purpose of any security measure is to create a cost necessary to overcome the measure; i.e. a financial barrier.
-Bitcoin creates its double-spend barrier by compelling the attacker to replace the branch of the targeted transaction with one of provably greater work.
+Bitcoin creates its double-spend barrier by compelling the [attacker](Glossary#attack) to replace the [branch](Glossary#branch) of the targeted transaction with one of probabilistically greater [work](Glossary#work).
 Interestingly, such a replacement raises the barrier to subsequent attackers.
 The amount of energy expended is not independently important.
 The erected barrier is simply the attacker's necessary financial burden.

 Reward (R) is the product of unit hash cost (C), hash rate (H), and time period (T).
 ```